SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

   yet implemented.

 #### Rosenbrock-W Methods

-Note that the Rosenbrock methods only support constant mass matrices.

 - `Rosenbrock23` - An Order 2/3 L-Stable Rosenbrock-W method which is good for very stiff equations with oscillations at low tolerances.
 2nd order stiff-aware interpolation.
 - `Rosenbrock32` - An Order 3/2 A-Stable Rosenbrock-W method which is good for mildy stiff equations without oscillations at low tolerances.
 Note that this method is prone to instability in the presence of oscillations, so use with caution.
 2nd order stiff-aware interpolation.